 - HtrA from Gram-positive pathogens (FWF-funded)

-We provide intensive practical training for advanced graduate students and also offer exciting projects for Master students.
-Highly motivated candidates with a strong background in Molecular Biology, Cell Biology and Biochemistry are encouraged to send inquiries to Silja Wessler.
+We offer exciting projects for Master students.
+Highly motivated candidates with a strong background in Molecular Biology, Cell Biology and Biochemistry are encouraged to send inquiries (motivation letter and certificates) to Silja Wessler.

 This research group is a member of the international „PhD program ICA“ of the University of Salzburg and the FWF, of the priority program „Allergy-Cancer-BioNano Research Centre“ of the University of Salzburg and member of the Cancer Cluster Cluster Salzburg.